 Through community outreach initiatives, we work to get more girls interested in technology — whether that’s introducing them to it for the first time or igniting their existing passion — through coding camps, workshops, internship opportunities, scholarships and more.

 WiTT gives back to our local community through outreach projects and provides volunteer opportunities for members.
-We support outreach initiatives such as coding camps, Art2Stem, community involvement, and more through both financial and volunteering commitments.
+We support outreach initiatives such as coding camps, mentor opportunities, community involvement, and more through both financial and volunteering commitments.

 University Mentor Programs

 WiTT partners with MTSU, Lipscomb University, and Belmont University to provide mentors to female students in their technology related programs.
 WiTT volunteers help these students learn about the many career options in technology and support them along their academic journey and beyond.

 T.W.I.S.T.E.R. – Tennessee Women in Science, Technology, Engineering and Research